 1. University of Missouri – Kansas City School of Medicine

-The University of Missouri School of Medicine in Kansas City, Missouri, ranks first on the list of the easiest medical schools to get into.
+The University of Missouri School of Medicine in Kansas City, Missouri, is one of the easiest md programs to get into and it ranks first on the list of the easy medical schools to get into.
 Six medical programs with 19 specialities are available at the medical school.
 Students can choose between a six-year BA/MD program and a four-year MD program.

 It collaborates with six renowned hospitals to give students with fieldwork experience, providing students with ample clinical experiences on a weekly basis.
 It has an excellent medical program that exposes students to hands-on practical field work throughout their first year.